hatschibratschi/arduino/README.md

 done!
 ```

-After that Arduino-Software should be in your PIs programe-menu.
+After that Arduino-Software should be in your PIs start-menu.